For James and Karen Graham, hosting an international exchange student with AFS has been a way to explore new cultures and make a positive impact.

 Hira is a recipient of the Kennedy-Lugar YES Program scholarship, an innovative high school student exchange program funded by that builds bridges and deepens trust between Americans and people from countries of strategic importance to the United States.
 Through this program, students like Hira and their host families are helping to bring about peace through understanding and cultural exchange.

 “I think that she and the community have both learned that we’re all basically the same.”
 Karen says.

 “She has seen that the Muslim world and the Christian world are very similar to each other in their beliefs,” James adds.

-Karen describes how Hira has helped the local community understandculture in the Middle East: “I had a lot of misconceptions about the Muslim religion, and she has totally clarified those misconceptions.
+Karen describes how Hira has helped the local community understand culture in Pakistan: “I had a lot of misconceptions about the Muslim religion, and she has totally clarified those misconceptions.
 I think she’s done that as well at school.”

 Hira was initially hesitant to live in a small town in the U.S., but then quickly grew to love it.
 Before long, she was heavily involved in the community as a member of the art club, science club, and student council.
 She was even nominated for prom queen!

 “The community has opened their arms and embraced her in this small town.
 They tease her as being the rock star!”
 James says.

 Some of the Grahams’ most cherished moments include the time they spent together as a family.
 “I think my favorite memory of Hira is her ambition to try something new,” Karen explains.
 “We just have so much fun, and it’s really fun to see her learn to do things that she’s always wanted to do.”